lnls-sirius/control-system-constants/debian-preseed/README.txt

 a URL to the boot parameters prior to the installer.

-In this case, after the graphical Debian installer opens up, select the "Graphical Install", then "Graphical Automated Install..." option.
+In this case, after the graphical Debian installer opens up,

+- Select the "Graphical Install",
+- then "Graphical Automated Install..." option.
-Inside this menu, highlight the "Automated Install" option but do NOT press ENTER.
+- Inside this menu, highlight the "Automated Install" option but do NOT press ENTER.
   Instead, press the letter "e" and change the boot parameters.

 The boot parameters will be something like: